chr15m/eucalypt/README.md

 ### What works?

-Ractive atoms and cursors work as expected.
+Ractive atoms and cursors work as expected which are the important parts making components reactive to data changes. form 1, form 2 components are fully supported.

 ### What doesn't work?

-r/reaction is not a macro but a function that returns an atom holding the result of evaluating a function.
+None of the reagent macros are implemented. r/reaction is not a macro but a function that returns an atom holding the result of evaluating a function.

+form 3 components are not fully supported because not all lifecycle methods are implemented.

 ### Examples
 ```Clojure